 Chicks remain in the nest for their first 3 or 4 months.
 By the time they are ready to leave, it’s often a tight squeeze out of the nest hole!
 They take their first shaky flight with their parents close behind, and within a few days are flying confidently.

 Juvenile macaws stay with their parents for 2 or 3 years before going off to find their own mates.
 Juveniles allow their parents to feed and care for them right up until the moment that they break away to form their own pairs.

 Macaw eggs are most vulnerable to toucans that can reach into tree cavities with their long beaks and tayras, a type of weasel that can scale tall trees and raid nests.

 The green-winged macaw and most other species of macaw have bright coloration that warns predators of their power, and any macaw will defend itself if attacked.
 Eagles are the most likely predators of adult macaws.
 If one macaw sees an eagle circling above, it will sound an alarm cry and several macaws then may rush the eagle, shrieking at it until it goes away.
 Macaws also defend themselves with their feet and their very powerful beaks.

+The overall population of green macaws appears to be declining, but the species has an extremely large range and is still listed by the IUCN, the world’s leading conservation organization, as one of least concern.
 Like all rainforest species, green-winged macaws are threatened by habitat loss due to deforestation.
 They are now extinct in some parts of their range, including Argentina.

 Protecting habitat is essential to insuring stable populations of all macaws in the wild.
 To boost the most endangered populations of macaws, conservationists in the field have experimented with artificial nesting sites (to increase nesting opportunity and raise reproduction rates) and fostering second chicks (to increase overall chick survival).
 Both tactics seem to be helping.